ComPACT: ACT+Planck galaxy cluster catalogue: The ComPACT catalogue

 \section{The ComPACT catalogue}

-Here, we aim to make a clean catalogue of cluster candidates using the SZcat catalogue \citep{SZcat} as a basis.
-In the ACT field, the total number of SZcat sources is $14,850$.
+Here, we apply our method to the extended Planck cluster candidates sample SZcat \citep{SZcat}, having a low purity, in order to get a medium-sized cluster catalogue, ComPACT, dominated by SZ objects seen in Planck, and having a fairly high cluster purity.
+By its construction, our resulting catalogue does not contain any new detections relative to SZcat, but a certain fraction of clusters is barely distinguishable from the noise in the Planck maps but seen in the ACT data (see Appendix~\ref{app:metrics}).
+That's why we consider ComPACT as a combined ACT+Planck cluster catalogue.

-For each direction from the SZcat catalogue we consider all detected connected groups of pixels in a window with $R_{match} = 5$ arcmin.
-For each connected group we calculate (i) the group area $S$ (the total number of pixels in a given connected group), (ii) the maximum probability $p_{max}$ in a connected group, and (iii) the distance $R$ from the group centre (the pixel with $p_{max}$) to the input direction.
-We analyse different samples to form a criterion for distinguishing clusters from non-clusters among the connected groups (Figures~\ref{fig:quan} and \ref{fig:SP}).
-We come up with the following rule: a connected group is assigned to a cluster if its area $S>20$ pixels and its $p_{max}$ exceeds 0.8.
-As our tests show, with this criterion we reach a certain trade off between a purity and a completeness of the obtained catalogue of cluster candidates.
+For each direction in the SZcat catalogue, we consider the nearest detected connected group of pixels in a window with $R_{match} = 5$ arcmin.
+For each object we calculate (i) the group area $S$ (the total number of pixels in a given connected group), (ii) the maximum probability $p_{max}$ in an object, and (iii) the distance $R$ from the object centre (the pixel with $p_{max}$) to the input direction (see Appendix~\ref{sec:appC}).
+Below we analyse different samples to form a criterion for distinguishing clusters from non-clusters among the connected groups (Figures~ \ref{fig:SP} and \ref{fig:quan} in Appendix~\ref{sec:appC}).